gjpstrain/gabe-academic_website/content/post/welcome/index.md

 ## My Research Interests

-My research interests primarily hover around data science and investigating how people extract meaning from data, but I am also interested more generally evolutionary psychology, clinical and health psychology, and teaching.
+My research interests primarily hover around data science and investigating how people extract meaning from data, but I am also interested more generally in evolutionary psychology, clinical and health psychology, and teaching.

 ## License